Small plane crashes off runway at Jamestown airport

-Two men died Tuesday afternoon when a small plane crashed and burned just off the runway at Chautauqua County Jamestown Airport, right after taking off.
+Two Canadians died Tuesday afternoon when a small plane crashed and burned just off the runway at Chautauqua County Jamestown Airport, right after taking off.

+The victims were identified later Tuesday as Roger Ryall, 52, of Toronto, who was the pilot, and his passenger, David Hughes, 52, of British Columbia.

 Chautauqua County Sheriff James B. Quattrone confirmed that the plane was a Cirrus SR-22T during a news conference that was livestreamed on WGRZ TV News.
-Quattrone did not release the names of the victims pending notification of their families.

-He said the bodies of the men were recovered but were not removed from the scene.
+The plane had flown to Erie, Pa., then stopped at the Jamestown airport to refuel.
+It was based in Oshawa, Ont., Quattrone said, and was headed to Waterloo, Ont.

 It was the second fatal plane crash in Western New York in nine days.
 Two men, one from Rochester and one from Brockport, died May 28 when an experimental plane went down in Orleans County in an orchard along Townline Road in Ridgeway.